moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 Let's start by opening up a terminal or Powershell window and checking which version of GPG we have installed.

 Don't worry that I'm using Windows, these steps are relevant to Linux as well.
-Do take a look at the video description as most of the commands we’re going to use can be found there.
 Feel free to copy and paste along with this video, but bare in mind that it's good practice to double check the content remains unedited.

 Let's start by typing `gpg --version` and pressing enter.
 If you're not familiar with using the command line, please remember, you need to hit enter after each time that you type a command for the terminal to read your input.